vedantvakharia/Jarvis/source/content/CIEF/Namesake.md

 - She is pregnant but still feels as if she and Ashoke do not really know each other yet.
 - During labor at Mount Auburn Hospital, she is alone, cut off by curtains from the three American women (Beverly, Lois, and Carol) in the room.
 - She notes that all her life she had slept either in a room with her parents or with Ashoke at her side, making this the first time she has slept alone, surrounded by strangers.
-- Hearing an American man tell his wife, "I love you, sweetheart," Ashima notes that these are words she has neither heard nor expects to hear from her own husband because "this is not how they are".
-She notes that Americans, despite their "miniskirts and bikinis" and public displays of affection ("lying on top of each other on the Cambridge Common"), surprisingly "prefer their privacy" in the hospital (the curtains).
+- Hearing an American man tell his wife, "I love you, sweetheart," Ashima notes that these are words she has neither heard nor expects to hear from her own husband because this is not how they are.
+She notes that Americans, despite their miniskirts and bikinis and public displays of affection (lying on top of each other on the Cambridge Common), surprisingly prefer their privacy in the hospital (the curtains).
 This highlights her confusion about American boundaries—they are physically open but emotionally distant in moments of crisis.
 - She is embarrassed by the hospital’s flowered cotton gown that only reaches her knees.
 - She wonders if she is the only Indian person in the hospital.
 - In the delivery room, Ashima wears a watch that was a "bon voyage gift from her parents" given to her at the airport.
 She calculates the time in India on her hands: "it is nine and a half hours ahead in Calcutta".
 She vividly imagines what her family is doing at that exact moment (pouring tea, her father smoking).
 This emphasizes that while her body is in the US, her mind is living in Indian time.